Physik-Institut-UZH/XenoDAQ/README.md

 # Installation

+The working version of the DAQ is found in the CDAQ directory.
+Follow these steps to compile the software:

-1) Copy the repository on your machine
+1) Copy the git repository on your machine
 2) Go to /DAQ/CDAQ/ and type the following lines:
 3) mkdir build
 4) cd build